opulencephp/Opulence/application/rdev/views/README.md

 ## Extending the Compiler
 Let's pretend that there's some unique feature or syntax you want to implement in your template that cannot currently be compiled with RDev's `Compiler`.
 Using `Compiler::registerCompiler()`, you can write a function that can compile the syntax in your template to the desired output.
 RDev itself uses `registerCompiler()` to compile PHP and tags in templates.

+Let's take a look at what should be passed into `registerCompiler()`:

+  1. `callable $compiler`

+    * Should accept an `ITemplate` as it's first parameter and the current compiled contents as its second
+      * By passing in current compiled contents, you can chain compilers to that each compiles the output of the previous one
+    * Should return a string containing the results of the compilation
+  2. `int|null $priority`
-`registerCompiler()` takes in two arguments:  the compiler function and an optional priority.
-If your compiler needs to be executed before other compilers, simply pass in an integer to prioritize the compiler (1 is the highest).
-If you do not specify a priority, then the compiler will be executed after the prioritized compilers in the order it was added.
-Your compiler function must accept two arguments: the `ITemplate` object that is being compiled, and the current compiled contents.
-By passing in the current compiled contents, you can chain compilers so that each compiles the output of the previous one.
+    * If your compiler needs to be executed before other compilers, simply pass in an integer to prioritize the compiler (1 is the highest)
+    * If you do not specify a priority, then the compiler will be executed after the prioritized compilers in the order it was added

 Let's take a look at an example that converts HTML comments to an HTML list of those comments: